 The town is widely considered to have some of the best Belize beaches and is a popular destination for day trips and overnight stays from Belize City.
 One of the best Belize beaches on the Placencia Peninsula is the public beach just outside Placencia Village.
 It’s about a mile long and easily walkable from the town’s main street.
 Relax there for an hour or two before strolling back to town for lunch.

-If you’re able to visit in the early summer, you may be lucky enough to catch the tail end of whale shark season, when massive (but herbivorous) sharks migrate through the area on their way to cooler waters.
+The best time to visit Belize is in the early summer, where you may be lucky enough to catch the tail end of whale shark season as massive (but herbivorous) sharks migrate through the area on their way to cooler waters.

 Placencia is known as the best beach in Belize for spotting these 20- to 30-foot-long creatures, and your odds are even better if you sign up for a snorkeling trip that can take you further offshore.